 If your platelets are low you can bruise and bleed more easily.
-When your white blood cell count is too low you are at higher risk of developing an infection.
-It is important that you follow the advice of your treatment team immediately if you have signs of an infection.
+Your white blood cell count (neutrophils) will drop within a week of your chemo treatment.
+This puts you at a higher risk of developing an infection.

 Risk of infection